AdvancedMultiPhysics/TPL-builder/README.md

 SAMRAI:
-    SAMRAI_TEST - Enable samrai tests (may take a while to complete) SAMRAI_DOCS - Enable/disable building and installing the SAMRAI doxygen documentation (enabled by default) SAMRAI_USE_UMPIRE - Enable use of Umpire with SAMRAI SAMRAI_USE_RAJA   - Enable use of Raja with SAMRAI SAMRAI_CUDA_ARCH_FLAGS - arch to use (sm_70, sm_80 ) etc
+    SAMRAI_TEST - Enable samrai tests (may take a while to complete) SAMRAI_DOCS - Enable/disable building and installing the SAMRAI doxygen documentation (enabled by default) SAMRAI_USE_CUDA - Bool to enable CUDA
+    SAMRAI_USE_OPENMP - Bool to enable OpenMP
+    SAMRAI_USE_UMPIRE - Enable use of Umpire with SAMRAI SAMRAI_USE_RAJA   - Enable use of Raja with SAMRAI SAMRAI_CUDA_ARCH_FLAGS - arch to use (sm_70, sm_80 ) etc